Last Updated: May 4th, 2022 at 4:16 pm

 Can You Leave the State if You Are On Probation in Florida?

-Before you risk any intrastate travel while you’re on probation, contact a trained probation violation lawyer.
+Contact a trained criminal defense attorney before you risk any intrastate travel while you’re on probation.